marcpaterno/spack_retreat/plan-for-standard-builds.md

 The move away from UPS to Spack is intended to make it easier for non-SciSoft personnel to make their own builds of software stacks.
 At the same time, the SciSoft team must retain the ability to build and test LArSoft, which requires building and testing the software stacks that depend upon LArSoft.
 Separately, the SciSoft team will also need to be able to build and test the software stack for the new DUNE framework.
 The framework for allowing these distinct efforts to proceed relies on the idea of *standard builds*.
-All builds of LArSoft (and of *art*) that will be produced by the SciSoft team will be these standard build.
+All builds of LArSoft (and of *art*) that will be produced by the SciSoft team will be these standard builds.
+The "data management" software stacks will need to package data management clients, etc., so they do not have conflicting dependencies with the scientific software stacks.

 We distinguish two types of standard builds:

-1. A standard build of a *package* (usally consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant, and includes the full set of features needed to build any one of the experiment-specific software stacks that use LArSoft.
+1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant, and includes the full set of features needed to build any one of the experiment-specific software stacks that use LArSoft.
 For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow and the graphviz options in the standard build.
 It will be up to the collaborating LArSoft experiments to determine the set of features to be included in the standard build of each package.